2024-25 Catalog

 Repeat Status: Course may be repeated.

-POPH 431 Environmental Health Sciences 3 Credits
+POPH 431 Environmental Health Justice 3 Credits

 This course introduces key concepts and methods, such as exposure science, epidemiology, toxicology, biomarkers/omics, risk assessment, implementation science, and policy, in order to deepen the understanding of the relationship between major emerging environmental issues and human health.
 Specifically, the students will apply key tools to explain the relationship between global-, regional, and local-scale environmental contributors to human health outcomes.